pydantic/pydantic/docs/integrations/datamodel_code_generator.md

 * OpenAPI 3 (YAML/JSON)
 * JSON Schema
-* JSON/YAML/CSV Data (which will converted to JSON Schema)
+* JSON/YAML/CSV Data (which will be converted to JSON Schema)
 * Python dictionary (which will be converted to JSON Schema)
 * GraphQL schema